Klondike Goldfields "Where it all began"

 The Klondike goldfields site-guide can accompany you in your exploration of Bonanza Creek Road, Dredge No. 4 and Discovery Claim National Historic Sites.
 When exploring the goldfields on your own, with The Parks Canada Explora App or with the Xplorer Booklet for kids (Dredge No. 4 and the Goldfields), this guide and souvenir will provide you with historic images, additional information and easy-to-understand diagrams.

 Available in English, French, German and Japanese at the Visitor's Information Centre on Front St. from 9 am to 5 pm daily during the operational season.

-Explora app – Dredge No. 4 and the goldfields
+Guided Tour App – Dredge No. 4 and the goldfields